run-ai/docs/docs/Researcher/scheduling/strategies.md

 * Fill up a node with Jobs before allocating Jobs to second and third nodes.
 * In a multi GPU node, when using [fractions](fractions.md), fill up a GPU before allocating Jobs to a second GPU.

-The advantage of this strategy is that it provides an optimum in the sense that the scheduler can package more Jobs into a cluster.
-The strategy minimizes fragmentation.
+The advantage of this strategy is that the scheduler, over time, can package more Jobs into the cluster.
+As the strategy minimizes fragmentation.

 For example, if we have 2 GPUs in a single node on the cluster, and 2 tasks requiring 0.5 GPUs each, using bin-packing, we would place both Jobs on the same GPU and remain with a full GPU ready for the next Job.